 Foodies and local vendors flock to Muskegon, Michigan every autumn for the annual Taste of Muskegon festival.
 This weekend-long event features live music, plenty of beer, and menus from the city’s best locally-owned restaurants and food trucks.

 The winner receives a coveted award based on votes from attendees.
 If you plan on spending the fall in Muskegon, you can’t afford to miss this event.
 It’s the perfect chance to get the best meal you’ll eat all year while supporting locally-owned businesses.

 Finding The Best Events In West Michigan This Autumn

-West Michigan is hopping with activity throughout the fall months, with plenty of festivals, family events, and seasonal activities.
+West Michigan is hopping with activity throughout the fall months, with plenty of fall festivals, family events, and seasonal activities.
 With food and drink from local farms, restaurants, and craft breweries, there is plenty to eat.

 Meanwhile, the cultural and entertainment offerings are like nothing else you can find elsewhere.
 No matter what you are looking for, you can find everything you need to have a great West Michigan fall.